We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 Julie of Fun in Fairfax VA

 Visitors are drawn to the Eastern Shore of Virginia because of its most famous inhabitants, the wild ponies popularized in the Misty of Chincoteague book series.
-One fun and beautiful way to locate the ponies is by climbing to the top of the Assateague Lighthouse for a spectacular view of the Chincoteague National Wildlife Refuge.
+One fun and beautiful way to locate the ponies is by climbing to the top of the Assateague Lighthouse.
+There you’ll find a spectacular view of the Chincoteague National Wildlife Refuge.

 The current red and white striped brick lighthouse opened in 1867, its construction delayed several years by the Civil War.
 Two flashes still warn ships of Assateague’s shallow waters and aid in navigation.
 Be prepared to walk an easy quarter-mile trail, then climb 175 steps to reach the view.
 Rangers may be on hand to point out groups of ponies in the surrounding marshland.

-After your climb, explore the refuge by bike or on foot, for the best chance at seeing ponies and other birds and wildlife.
+After your climb, explore the refuge by bike or on foot.
+It’s the best chance for seeing ponies and other birds and wildlife.
 The park also provides access to a nice stretch of Atlantic Ocean beach at Assateague National Seashore.

 The Assateague Lighthouse is open daily April through November.
-There is no admission fee to climb, but donations are welcome and there is a $20 per vehicle fee to enter the refuge.
+There is no admission fee to climb, but donations are welcome.
+Additionally, there is a $20 per vehicle fee to enter the refuge.

 Currituck Beach Lighthouse – North Carolina